Arghakhanchi District: Towns and villages

-The major town in the district is Sandhikharka which is the headquarter of Arghakhanchi district.
+The major town in the district is Sandhikharka which is the headquarters of Arghakhanchi district.
 It is almost 300 km southwest of Nepal's capital of Kathmandu.

-There are many small villages in the district, including Mareng, Bhagawati, Asurkot, Chhatradev Arghakhanchi, Chhatragunj Arghakhanchi Lamchi, Balkot, Bangi, Dharapani, Sandhikharka Dhikura, Dibharna, Khanchikot, Kimadada, Kura, Phudbang, Bangla, Adguri, Khana, Khanadaha, Pali, and Dhatiwang.
+There are many small villages in the district, including Mareng, Bhagawati, Asurkot, Chhatradev Arghakhanchi, Chhatragunj Arghakhanchi Lamchi, Balkot, Bangi, Dharapani, Sandhikharka Dhikura, Dibharna, Khanchikot, Kimadada, Kura, Phudbang, Bangla, Adguri, Khana, Khanadaha, Pali, and Dhatiwang, Thada, Pharasawa Takura, Amarai, Pattharkot, and Jukena.

-Hatari Neta is a government school in Arghakhanchi.
-They are said to have good facilities in terms of roads, electric power, education, etc. Villages in the west and south part of the district have relatively little development as compared to the villages of the north and east side.
-Sano Gaun is the most popular place for visit.
-Lamchi is another popular village in Arghakhanchi.

-Deurali temple is in the area and so are Supa Deurali, Argha Mandir and other temples.